Causes Of Breast Cancer

 Unhealthy dietary habits are partly responsible for breast cancer.
 Whole foods and foods rich in antioxidants can boost human immune activity, and reduce the risk of breast cancer.

-Eating processed foods/chemically preserved foods
+Eating processed foods or chemically preserved foods

 Eating grilled meat